-However, for small to medium business – you may think of having Open Source as a free solution for Web URL & Ports monitoring.
+However, for small to medium businesses – you may think of having Open Source as a free solution for Web URL & Ports monitoring.

 Some of the monitoring possibilities